hakuhodo-technologies/scope-rl/docs/rtbgym_about.rst

             random_state=12345,
         )

-Specifically, users can define their own `WinningPriceDistribution`, `ClickThroughRate`, and `ConversionRate` as follows.
+Specifically, users can define their own :class:`WinningPriceDistribution`, :class:`ClickThroughRate`, and :class:`ConversionRate` as follows.

 Example of Custom Winning Price Distribution: